 The destruction of Praxis within the Klingon Empire and the subsequent failure of the Tal-Shiar to initiate a military conflict between the Klingons and Federation forces designers to reevaluate many older ships in the fleet.
 It quickly became apparent that the Klingons were turning their military efforts toward the Romulan Empire.
 While a wide range of new designs and technologies were on the horizon, the need to ships in the field could not be ignored.
 The M-41 was scheduled for update in 2291, but was rushed into full-scale refit after Praxis.

-The Type 4, 5 and 6 M-41 were again designed to provide field commanders with unique diversity in combat capability.
-The Type 2 was the first group to complete conversion to the Type 4.
-Although difficult to complete, the addition of two RPL-4 plasma torpedoes gave the Type 4 a tremendous advantage at close range.
-The three Type 1s were converted the following year to the Type 6.
+The Type-4, Type-5 and Type-6 M-41 were again designed to provide field commanders with unique diversity in combat capability.
+The Type-2 was the first group to complete conversion to the Type-4.
+Although difficult to complete, the addition of two RPL-4 plasma torpedoes gave the Type-4 a tremendous advantage at close range.
+The three Type-1s were converted the following year to the Type-6.
 Two RP-5s and an improved long-range sensor system highlighted the three conversions.
-The Type 7 saw the installation of the more powerful RP-7.
+The Type-7 saw the installation of the more powerful RP-7.
 However, there was insufficient room for the improved sensors.

 The M-41 remained in service through the 2330’s, serving admirably against the Klignons and eventually the Federation.
 Even after isolating themselves from much of the galactic stage, the M-41 was a common site along the Triangle boarder and continued to be part of front line task forces against the Klingons.